pingidentity/pingidentity-devops-getting-started/docs/get-started/pingDevopsUtil.md

     curl -sL https://bit.ly/ping-devops-install | bash
     ```

-    Follow instructions to copy to the preferred location.
+    Follow instructions to copy to your preferred location.

     Ensure you have the dependent utilities for `ping-devops` installed as well.

 ## `ping-devops` Usage

-Enter `ping-devops` in a terminal to display the commands listing.
-The display will be similar to this:
+Enter `ping-devops` in a terminal to display the commands listing, which is shown in the following example.

 ```sh
 #####################################################################